-- Creative Problem-Solving Students will define and research problems, identify problem-solving strategies, generate and select appropriate solutions, and evaluate their outcomes. - Critical Thinking Students will synthesize information from text and/or other media, explain issues, analyze concepts and evidence, assess assumptions, define their own perspectives and positions, and evaluate the implications and consequences of their conclusions. - Information and Technology Literacy Students will recognize the need for information and use technology to locate, interpret, determine the credibility of, and use the information effectively, ethically, and legally.
+- Creative Problem-Solving-Students will define and research problems, identify problem solving strategies, generate and select appropriate solutions, and evaluate their outcomes. - Critical Thinking-Students synthesize information, explain issues, analyze concepts and evidence, assess assumptions, define their own perspectives and positions, and evaluate the implications and consequences of their conclusions.

+• Information Literacy-Students locate, interpret, determine the credibility of, and use information effectively, ethically, and legally.